LazyCyborg/tmseegpy/README.md

 3. Use the scripts:

-Ofcourse it is also possible to use the separate parts of the pipeline in a Jupyter Notebook or similar (I mostly run it like this for debugging, and it is probably impractical to run an entire analysis pipeline like this):
+It is also possible to use the separate parts of the pipeline in a Jupyter Notebook or similar.
+I mostly run it like this for debugging, and it is probably impractical to run an entire analysis pipeline like this.
+Additionally there might be some issues when running the ICAs in manual component selection mode.

+Example:

 ```Python
 from tmseegpy.preproc import TMSEEGPreprocessor